Need to know

 "There's this persistent idea that air conditioners are so expensive to run that you're better off wheeling out your gas or electric heater in winter," says Chris.

-"This is a massive misconception – it's significantly cheaper to effectively warm a room with air con than a plug-in heater."
+"This is a massive misconception – it's significantly cheaper to effectively warm a room with a reverse-cycle air con than a plug-in heater."

 CHOICE verdict: Myth busted!
 An air conditioner is useful all year round, so it's worth investing in a good one.
-Check out our reviews which evaluate both cooling and heating performance.
+Check out our reverse-cycle air conditioner reviews which evaluate both cooling and heating performance.

 Bigger isn't always better when it comes to air conditioning your home.